 Breathe normally for at least 1 minute as you start to relax.

-Close their eyes & to concentrate on breathing.
+Close your eyes & try to concentrate on breathing.

-Imagine that when you breathe in through their nose your stomach (belly) blows up like a balloon (you can place your hands on your stomach to feel the ‘balloon blowing up’.)
+Imagine that when you breathe in through your nose your stomach (belly) blows up like a balloon (you can place your hands on your stomach to feel the ‘balloon blowing up’.)

 As you breathe out through your mouth you will feel your stomach flatten -imagine the air is coming out of the balloon .